Information About African American Facelift Procedures

 African American Facelift Before and After – Facelift Procedure for African Americans – Best African American Facelift Surgeon

-An African American facelift procedure must be tailored to the specific characteristics of their aging process, and the anatomic differences and difference in skin type that exist in those of African American decedents.
+An African American facelift procedure must be tailored to the specific characteristics of their aging process, and the anatomic differences and differences in skin type that exist in those of African American decedents.
 Dr. Jacono uses an individualized approach in treating African Americans and their unique facial features.

 There are characteristics is the African-American face that requires a different approach during African American Facelift.
 The skin of most African Americans contains higher melanin content.
-This increased level of melanin helps to provide an increased protection from harmful effects of UVB and UVA sun damage.
+This increased level of melanin helps to provide increased protection from harmful effects of UVB and UVA sun damage.
 This genetic characteristic that provides protection from harmful sun damage is also the reason African Americans tend to have a higher elasticity of their skin.
-What makes this important is that the elasticity will help to prevent fine lines, and wrinkles.
+What makes this important is that the elasticity will help to prevent fine lines and wrinkles.
 While this is an important benefit African Americans have in looking younger, African Americans will show signs of aging usually a decade later than most Caucasians, and mostly in the areas of the neck that begins to droop, and cheek and jawline drooping that forming nasolabial folds (folds between the nose and corner of the mouth) and jowls.
 African Americans also tend to develop hypertrophic scarring and keloid scars much more frequently, so specific plastic surgery suturing techniques must be employed so scarring is minimal.

-African American Facelift Before and After Patient 1: This African American facelift patient was unhappy with her sagging cheeks, drooping jowls, turkey waddle, and jawline.
+African American Facelift Before and After Patient 2: This African American facelift patient was unhappy with her sagging cheeks, drooping jowls, turkey waddle, and jawline.
 Dr. Jacono performed a deep plane facelift procedure along with a neck lift procedure to address her concerns.
-Her after photos show a smooth jawline with lifted cheeks and no more loose hanging skin under her chin.
+The after photos show a smooth jawline with lifted cheeks and no more loose hanging skin under her chin.
 There is no visible scarring and no keloid scarring is present due to Dr. Jacono’s precise incision placement.

 During an African American facelift, Dr. Jacono addresses the deeper structures of their face and neck that slide downward.
 This slide is responsible for creating less defined jawlines and necks.